mekorhabracha/mekorhabracha.github.io/design-notes.md

 ### What is this?

 You are in Mekor Habracha's home in the Internet.
-It is the website's first complete overhaul since the community was established.
+This is the website's first complete overhaul since the community was established.
 You can see the previous iteration [here](http://mekorhabracha.org/old/www.ccshul.com/index.html).

 If you want to kick the website's tires or learn what websites are made of, you have come to the right page.